ID-alG™ (Ascophyllum Brown Seaweed for Weight Management)

 Frequently asked questions about ID-alG™ (Ascophyllum Brown Seaweed for Weight Management)

-The clinically studied dose for ID-alG™ (Ascophyllum Brown Seaweed for Weight Management) is 400 mg/day (research-validated dose).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 400 mg/day (research-validated dose) Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally well-tolerated.
+For most healthy adults, ID-alG is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated.
 Mild GI distress (loose stools possible from fat malabsorption — mild form of orlistat-type effect).
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+ID-alG is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: DIABETES MEDICATIONS — additive hypoglycemic effects from carb absorption reduction; monitor.
-ANTICOAGULANTS — fucoidan in brown algae has anticoagulant activity; theoretical bleeding risk.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Diabetes medications — additive hypoglycemic effects from carb absorption reduction; monitor.
+Anticoagulants — fucoidan in brown algae has anticoagulant activity; theoretical bleeding risk.
+If you take prescription medication, check with a pharmacist or doctor before using it.